Detailing the process of minting and redeeming BD-Stables

 Redeeming

-Redeeming BD-Stable is done by rearranging the previous system of equations for simplicity, and solving for the units of collateral, YY, and the units of BDX, ZZ.
-However, there are 2 new components introduced.
+Redeeming BD-Stable is done by rearranging the previous system of equations for simplicity, and solving for the units of collateral, Y, and the units of BDX, Z. However, there are 2 new components introduced.
 Effective Collateral Ratio and BDX Effective Coverage Ratio.
 Both described in the Price Stability section.

 Redeem & Collect: Burn BD-Stables -> receive the collateral (BTC/ETH) + BDX in return